JTymosz97/star_wars_characters/README.md

 # Star_wars_characters
-Star Wars characters explorer is a simple application allowing you to fetch collections containing all of the saga's characters
+Star Wars characters explorer is a simple application allowing you to fetch collections containing all of the saga's characters.
 The data is provided by the SWAPI, you can visit at https://swapi.dev/.

 # Libraries